alexjurkiewicz/acts/README.md

     -   Keep the most recent 12 monthly backups, and delete any older ones.
     -   Do not delete any yearly backups.
--   Times in archive names use UTC, not the server's timezone.

 TODO
 ----